• Skip to main content

 Can you imagine spooning out some canned pumpkin on a plate and saying, “Dig in!”?

 While canned pumpkin is super easy to find in the United States, it’s not a common pantry item worldwide.
-In many countries, people are accustomed to roasting or boiling their own pumpkins rather than relying on a can.
+In most countries, people are accustomed to roasting or boiling pumpkins rather than relying on a can.

 I have to admit, when I first got to Spain, many years ago now, I was a little bit disappointed that they don’t sell canned pumpkin here.
 I wanted to make a pumpkin pie to celebrate Thanksgiving and had to figure out how to do it.
 At the time I couldn’t rely on the internet (yet!), and I didn’t even have any cookbooks with me.

-I did successfully make that pumpkin pie without canned pumpkin and without a recipe.
-I think I just mixed together some pumpkin purée, cream, eggs, sugar and pie spices.
+I successfully made that pumpkin pie without canned pumpkin and without a recipe by mixing together some roasted pumpkin, cream, eggs, sugar, and pie spices.
 I crossed my fingers, poured the mixture into a crushed cookie crust, and threw it all into the oven.
-Surprisingly, or maybe not so surprisingly, that pumpkin pie was amazing.
-I guess it makes sense; fresh is usually better.
-Right?
+In the end, it turned out amazing, but I guess I shouldn’t have been surprised!
+From scratch is almost always better!

-While the cans themselves are metal, they have a plastic lining that keeps the food out of contact with that metal to help prevent corrosion and maintain the quality of the food inside.
+While canned pumpkin is sold in metal cans, those cans have a plastic lining to help prevent corrosion and maintain the quality of the food inside.

-Two different types of pumpkins: a round pumpkin in front of a butternut squash.
+Two different types of pumpkins: a round, light orange pumpkin in front of a light yellow butternut squash.

-These two types of pumpkin, a pie pumpkin (front) and a butternut squash (back), are commonly found here in Spain.
-Both are perfect for making a homemade pumpkin purée.
+Two types of pumpkin that are commonly found here in Spain: a pie pumpkin (front) and a butternut squash (back).
+Both are perfect for making homemade pumpkin puree.

 Pie pumpkins and Sugar pumpkins

-When shopping for pumpkins, you may find a lot of varieties of small, round pumpkins.
-They are often referred to as pie pumpkins or sugar pumpkins, but they can be used for both desserts and savory pumpkin recipes
+When shopping for pumpkins, you may find varieties of small, round pumpkins.
+They are often referred to as pie pumpkins or sugar pumpkins.
+Despite their name, they can be used for both desserts and savory pumpkin recipes

 Butternut squash is also known as butternut pumpkin in many parts of the world.
-Here in Spain, it’s probably the most commonly found “calabaza” (translation: Pumpkin).
+Here in Spain, it’s probably the most commonly found “calabaza” (translation: pumpkin).
+It’s what I most commonly use for my homemade pumpkin puree.

 Butternut squash is sweet and perfect for using in soups and pies.